Is Infrared Sauna Healthy? Can It Help With Better Health?

 The sun is the most important source of energy on earth.
-During a hot summer day, we experience the benefit of the sun's rays on our skin.
+During a hot summer day, we experience the benefit of the sun’s rays on our skin.
 An infrared cabin from infraplus works in a similar way to the sun: you get plenty of positive energy!
 This can be positive for your health.
 The infrared emitters of an infrared cabin heat you from the inside out and therefore have a better depth effect than a traditional sauna.
+Far infrared technology is used in these saunas, allowing for deeper heat penetration.
+Infrared saunas operate at a lower temperature than traditional saunas, and this lower temperature makes sessions more comfortable and accessible for many users.
+In an infrared sauna, the air temperature is lower, but the infrared heat raises your core temperature and body temperature, which triggers beneficial physiological responses.
+Traditional dry saunas operate at very low humidity, while steam saunas and steam rooms use moist heat for different effects.
 Clinical studies show that infrared heat relieves muscle and joint pain.
+A recent systematic review has summarized the clinical effects of both traditional and infrared sauna use on health.
 But because you also perspire heavily in an infrared cabin, you cleanse your body and improve your resistance.
 Did you know that you get rid of up to 7 times more toxins in an infrared sauna?

 An infrared sauna can help with Fibromyalgia